What is Patient Engagement?

 How do you do Patient Engagement?

-See the resource section of this page for some great examples of successful Patient Engagement initiatives in Canada, the US, and the UK.
 Patient Engagement can take many forms and occur at a number of different stages of the research process.
-It is most effective when an engagement strategy is incorporated into the research project from start to finish and patients act as partners to the research team over the course of the research project.
+It is most effective when an engagement strategy is incorporated into the research project from start to finish, and patients act as partners to the research team over the course of the research project.

 Examples of Patient Engagement in research: